legrandedolino/Personal-Website/content/authors/admin/_index.md

 bio: My research interests include the history, philosophy and social studies of science education, as well as actual science education practice.
 interests:
-  - history and philosophy of science
+  - history and philosophy of science education
   - affective aspects of education
   - participation and success in STEM research
 social: